HTBalazs/nauticle/README.md

   6. Dam-break flow (SPH)
   7. Melting solid phase (SPH)
   8. Building evacuation (SFM)
+  9. Molecular dynamics (MC)

 The simulations above with the results included are available [here](https://bitbucket.org/nauticleproject/examples).
 The results can be visualized in Paraview v5.2.0 or later.

 Please visit the Nauticle [YouTube-channel](https://www.youtube.com/channel/UCh3Y325U289BiAqJ6K0Lfqw) to see the visualizations of the examples.

+# Version 1.0.180524: #
+The most important features and bug-fixes:
+- Implementation of the Lennard-Jones interaction.
+- Fix kernel bug in SPH inertia tensor.
+- domain.vtk file output for all simulations.
+- Redesigned kernel function class.
+- Renamed class pmCase_manager to class pmSimulation.
+- Implement arithmetic function "limit" in the SFL-tree.
+- Zeroth and first order kernel implementations.

 # Version 1.0.180207: #
 The most important features and bug-fixes: